 Princess Cheeto lives in Brooklyn.
 Of course she does.
-Could a cat this cool live anywhere else?
+Could the coolest cat on the internet live anywhere else?
 Her name, an homage to both Flamin’ Hot Cheetos and Tumblr memes of Britney Spears, is a pop culture mash up perfect for the Internet.
 And indeed, she has taken it by storm, thanks to 27-year-old photographer Hugo Martinez and his singular vision for his singular cat.

 Cheeto was actually a surprise gift.
 Hugo’s friends adopted her from a Manhattan shelter for his 22nd birthday.
 Smitten, he started an Instagram account, just for himself and his friends, posting photos of his new best bud.
 Fast forward, and Cheeto now has over 90,000 Instagram followers, partnerships with major brands such as Target, Steve Madden, Purina, and American Apparel, and a print project in the works.
 But despite the success—Buzzfeed has called her “the most purrfect cat of the year” and Comedy Central proclaimed “Princess Cheeto stars in the best photo series of all time”—Cheeto and Hugo remain down to earth.
 When asked how Princess Cheeto’s life has change since becoming famous, Hugo is quick to assert that it hasn’t.
 “We really don’t give in to thinking about that.
 We’re just happy that, because of our photos, we’ve been able to afford the best food and the best care for Cheeto.
 That’s what’s really important to me.”